I WAS DOING ALL RIGHT

 copy to scratchpad

 If you want one or more beats with no chords, you can use an N as your chord symbol.
-For example, the following will play 2 measures of chords, then one measure with no chords, and then the final measure.
+For example, the following will play 2 measures of chords, then one measure with no chords, and then one final measure with chords.
+Note that the final measure shows how to use a slash chord, where a C will be played as the root note.

 N:chords